ethereum/hive/README.md

 Hive is a system for running integration tests against Ethereum clients.

-Ethereum Foundation maintains a public Hive instance to check for consensus, p2p and blockchain compatibility.
-You can find the latest test results [here][hive-prod].
+Ethereum Foundation maintains two public Hive instances to check for consensus, p2p and blockchain compatibility:

+- eth1 consensus, rpc, p2p tests are on <https://hivetests1.ethdevops.io>.
+- 'merge' testing runs on <https://hivetests2.ethdevops.io>

 **To read more about hive, please check [the documentation][doc].**